Recipes for Adapting Pre-trained Monolingual and Multilingual Models to Machine Translation: Abstract

 \section{Abstract}

 There has been recent success in pre-training on monolingual data and fine-tuning on Machine Translation (MT), but it remains unclear how to best leverage a pre-trained model for a given MT task.
 This paper investigates the benefits and drawbacks of freezing parameters, and adding new ones, when fine-tuning a pre-trained model on MT.
 We focus on 1) Fine-tuning a model trained only on English monolingual data, BART\@.
 2) Fine-tuning a model trained on monolingual data from 25 languages, mBART\@.
 For BART we get the best performance by freezing most of the model parameters, and adding extra positional embeddings.
-For mBART we match the performance of naive fine-tuning for most language pairs, and outperform it for Nepali to English (0.5 BLEU) and Czech to English (0.6 BLEU), all with a lower memory cost at training time.
-When constraining ourselves to an out-of-domain training set for Vietnamese to English we outperform the fine-tuning baseline by 0.9 BLEU.
+For mBART we match or outperform the performance of naive fine-tuning for most language pairs with the encoder, and most of the decoder, frozen.
+The encoder-decoder attention parameters are most important to fine-tune.
+When constraining ourselves to an out-of-domain training set for Vietnamese to English we see the largest improvements over the fine-tuning baseline.